What type of mortgage and term should you get?

 Read more: How interest rate changes affect your variable rate mortgage

-How to choose a mortgage term
+How to choose the right mortgage term

 A shorter-term variable mortgage may allow you to capture a falling interest rate and sign up for a lower-rate mortgage when it comes time to renew.
 The penalty for getting out of a variable rate mortgage is often low, and you can easily convert to a fixed rate mortgage.